BrewBlox/brewblox-documentation/docs/dev/reference/controlbox_spark_protocol.md

 ## Requests

-Requests are always formatted as the desired action + arguments.
+Requests are always formatted as index number + the desired action + arguments + CRC.
 Each defined controller action has an opcode: a numerical identifier of the action.

-Opcodes and arguments are treated as data, and are encoded as described in the Encoding section: first to bytes, then to hexadecimal string.
+For more information on how requests are formatted, and a complete list of opcodes, see the [spark commands doc](./spark_commands).

-For an up-to-date list of available opcodes and their arguments, see the `brewblox-devcon-spark` or `firmware` source code.
+Index numbers, opcodes and arguments are treated as data, and are encoded as described in the Encoding section: first to bytes, then to hexadecimal string.

-For example, we want to perform the `WRITE_VALUE` command.
+For example, we want to perform the `WRITE_OBJECT` command.

 Its opcode is `2`, and it has some arguments:

-* id: a list of nested IDs in range 0-127
+* objectId: the numeric block ID.
-* type: the object type we're writing
+* groups: an 8-bit mask flag denoting group membership.
-* size: the size (in bytes) that should be reserved for the object
+* type: the type ID of the object we're writing.
-* data: a byte array with the encoded object we want to write
+* data: a byte array with the object payload (encoded using protobuf).

 Let's encode: